-SAGE is hosted by the National Security Education Center of Los Alamos National Laboratory.
+SAGE is hosted by the National Security Education Center and the Earth and Environmental Sciences Division of the Los Alamos National Laboratory.

 Major support for SAGE is provided by the U. S. Department of Energy and U. S. National Science Foundation.
 SAGE is a National Science Foundation Research Experiences for Undergraduates program.

 “Note change in starting dates for both U. S. Undergraduates and all foreign and graduate students.”